LandRegistry/govuk-frontend-flask/README.md

 - Sets Flask's session cookie to `secure`, so it will never be set if your application is somehow accessed via a non-secure connection.
 - Sets Flask's session cookie to `httponly`, preventing JavaScript from being able to access its content.
 - Sets [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) to `SAMEORIGIN` to avoid [clickjacking](https://en.wikipedia.org/wiki/Clickjacking).
-- Sets [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) to enable a cross site scripting filter for IE and Safari (note Chrome has removed this and Firefox never supported it).
 - Sets [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options) to prevent content type sniffing.
 - Sets a strict [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) of `strict-origin-when-cross-origin` that governs which referrer information should be included with requests made.

 ### Content Security Policy

-A strict default [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) is set to mitigate [Cross Site Scripting](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss) (XSS) and packet sniffing attacks.
-This prevents loading any resources that are not in the same domain as the application.
+A strict [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) is set to mitigate [Cross Site Scripting](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss) (XSS) and packet sniffing attacks.
+This prevents loading any resources that are not in the same domain as the application by default.

+### Permissions Policy

+A strict [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy) is set to deny the use of browser features by default.

 ### Response compression